 - Stimulates and inspires brain injury research with sex and gender considerations, as well as imaging of female brains.

-- Publicizes current research on the differences female brain injury and female experience of brain injury via public events and all forms media at local, state, national, and international events.
+- Publicizes current research on the differences female brain injury and female experience of brain injury at local, state, national, and international events and in all forms of media.

 For Women and Girls, PINK Concussions: